 The alarm feature is enabled using the ALRMEN bit.
 This bit is cleared when an alarm is issued.
-Writes to ALRMVALH:ALRMVALL should only take place when ALRMEN = 0.
+Writes to ALRMVAL should only take place when ALRMEN = 0.

 As shown in Figure 18-2, the interval selection of the alarm is configured through the AMASK bits (ALCFGRPT<13:10>).
 These bits determine which and how many digits of the alarm must match the clock value for the alarm to occur.

 The alarm can also be configured to repeat based on a preconfigured interval.
-The amount of times this occurs once the alarm is enabled is stored in the lower half of the ALCFGRPT register.

-When ALCFGRPT = 00 and CHIME bit = 0 (ALCFGRPT<14>), the repeat function is disabled and only a single alarm will occur.
-The alarm can be repeated up to 255 times by loading the lower half of the ALCFGRPT register with FFh.
+The amount of times this occurs once the alarm is enabled is stored in the ARPT bits, ARPT7:ARPT0 (ALCFGRPT<7:0>).
+When the value of the ARPT bits equals 00h and the CHIME bit (ALCFGRPT<14>) is cleared, the repeat function is disabled and only a single alarm will occur.
+The alarm can be repeated up to 255 times by loading ARPT7:ARPT0 with FFh.

-After each alarm is issued, the ALCFGRPT register is decremented by one.
-Once the register has reached '00', the alarm will be issued one last time, after which the ALRMEN bit will be cleared automatically and the alarm will turn off.
+After each alarm is issued, the value of the ARPT bits is decremented by one.
+Once the value has reached 00h, the alarm will be issued one last time, after which the ALRMEN bit will be cleared automatically and the alarm will turn off.

 Indefinite repetition of the alarm can occur if the CHIME bit = 1.
-Instead of the alarm being disabled when the ALCFGRPT register reaches '00', it will roll over to FF and continue counting indefinitely when CHIME = 1.
+Instead of the alarm being disabled when the value of the ARPT bits reaches 00h, it rolls over to FFh and continues counting indefinitely while CHIME is set.